StanJulia/Stan.jl/README.md

 ## Requirements

 **Stan's cmdstan executable needs to be installed separatedly.** Please see [cmdstan installation](https://stanjulia.github.io/Stan.jl/latest/INSTALLATION/).
-If you plan to use C++ level threads, please read the `make/local-example` instructions and below section.
+If you plan to use C++ level threads, please read the `make/local-example` instructions and below section and [this file](https://github.com/StanJulia/StanSample.jl/blob/master/INSTALLING_CMDSTAN.md).

 ## Options for multi-threading and multi-chaining